 The user chooses whether to input flexibility cost assumptions directly, or to input flexibility volume and price assumptions in order to derive flexibility costs.
 Each input method has its own input sheet, so this choice will hide the sheet not used.
-Also, by inputting flexibility costs directly, the Ceiling Price logic is non-functional, so this tab becomes hidden if this option is selected.
+Also, by inputting flexibility costs directly, the Ceiling Price and Option value logic is non-functional, so these tabs becomes hidden if this option is selected.